W. D. Ross: Life

 He died in Oxford on 5 May 1971.
 He is memorialised on his parents' grave in the Grange Cemetery in Edinburgh.

 Family

-His younger brother was minister Donald George Ross (1879-1943).
+His younger brother was Presbyterian minister Donald George Ross (1879-1943).

 He married Edith Ogden in 1906 and they had four daughters, Margaret (who married Robin Harrison), Eleanor, Rosalind (who married John Miller Martin), and Katharine.
 Edith died in 1953.

 He was a cousin of Berriedale Keith.

 Ethical theory

 Ross was a moral realist, a non-naturalist, and an intuitionist.
 He argued that there are moral truths.
 He wrote:

 The moral order ... is just as much part of the fundamental nature of the universe (and ... of any possible universe in which there are moral agents at all) as is the spatial or numerical structure expressed in the axioms of geometry or arithmetic.

 Thus, according to Ross, the claim that something is good is true if that thing really is good.
 Ross also agreed with G. E. Moore's claim that any attempt to define ethical statements solely in terms of statements about the natural world commits the naturalistic fallacy.
 Furthermore, the terms right and good are "indefinable".
 This means not only that they cannot be defined in terms of natural properties but also that it is not possible to define one in terms of the other.

 Ross rejected Moore's consequentialist ethics.
 According to consequentialist theories, what people ought to do is determined only by whether their actions will bring about the best.
 By contrast, Ross argues that maximising the good is only one of several prima facie duties (prima facie obligations) which play a role in determining what a person ought to do in any given case.